-The M.Eng. degree program is primarily focused on coursework.
+The Master of Engineering (M.Eng.). degree program is primarily focused on coursework.
 A candidate for the M.Eng. degree will complete 30 credits of coursework with a minimum of 12 credits at the 500-level.
 Students will follow the approved program of courses for one of the four available specialty areas, with minor modifications permitted for special student interests with the approval of the Graduate Program Officer.
 Each student must also submit a professional quality technical report, which is generally derived from work performed in one of the student’s courses.

 For a complete list of admission requirements, please visit our graduate application page.